 Loan levels still up on last year

-Average loan sizes are seeing marginal increases or decreases each month so are pretty stagnant meaning overall capital lent, whilst currently up 13.6% for year to date, is not where the Spanish lenders would have hoped for.
+Average loan sizes are seeing marginal increases or decreases each month.
+So are pretty stagnant.
+Meaning overall capital lent, currently up 13.6% for the year , is not where the Spanish lenders would have hoped for.

-On a positive note for the property market the percentage of all new credit into the market for the month that was lent to buy a home was 65.6% a big jump from the previous two months of this year.
+On a positive note the percentage of all new credit into the market for the month.
+That was lent to buy a home was 65.6%.
+A big jump from the previous two months of this year.